watathys/todo-list/README.md

 tells Vue to call the `deleteItem` method when the click event is triggered for the button.
 We pass the current `item` to this method.

-To make this work, add another method in `script.js`, after `completeItem`:
+To make this work, add another method in `script.js`, after `addItem`:

 ```
     deleteItem(item) {